 Bergen County Opens Cooling Centers to Address Heat Index

-Hackensack, NJ – Bergen County Executive Jim Tedesco announces that the County of Bergen has opened several emergency cooling centers throughout the county to help residents stay cool during the current heat wave which is expected to last through the weekend.
+Hackensack, NJ – Bergen County Executive Jim Tedesco announces that the County of Bergen has opened several emergency cooling centers throughout the county to help residents stay cool during the current heat wave with temperatures are expected to climb over 90 degrees.

-Bergen County has established four regional cooling centers.
-The following will be open which will be open from 9 a.m. to 6 p.m. through Friday, July 22:
+Bergen County has established 3 regional cooling centers.
+The following will be open which will be open from 9 a.m. to 6 p.m. through August 5:

 County Administration Building

 One Bergen County Plaza, Hackensack, 1st Floor (201) 336-7300

 46-50 Center Street, Midland Park, NJ (201) 445-5690